 Any matriculated student who carries 12 or more credit hours per semester.
-A full-time student may not exceed a maximum of 30 credit hours per year except with permission of the Dean of the Undergraduate College.
-These students will also incur an excess credit charge.
+A full-time student may not exceed a maximum of 18 credit hours per semester except with permission of the Dean of the Undergraduate College.
+These students will also incur an excess credit charge for any credits above 16.